ellaclauz/Chronic_Kidney_Disease_Data/README.md

 ## Process
 ### Step 1: Data Preparation
 * I import the relevant python libraries needed to carry out this analysis and carried out data cleaning by renaming the Blood Glucose Random" as "Glucose".
 * I used EDA( Exploratory data analysis) to checked the shape of the data and check the data types.
 I run the code to know the number of patients with chronic kidney disease and the patients without the disease.
-In the notebook "0" was used to represent patient without chronic kidney disease and "1" was used to represent patients with the patients.
+In the notebook "0" was used to represent patient without chronic kidney disease and "1" was used to represent patients with the disease.
 * From our analysis, there are 115 patients without chronic kidney disease and 43 patients with the disease.
 * I used a scatter plot to visualize the relationship between Hemoglobin  and Glucose.